whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-23-can-rabbits-eat-grapes.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UEsI3rMeg24" frameborder="0" allowfullscreen></iframe>

----

-Sure, rabbits can eat grapes as an occasional treat.
+**Conclusion**: sure, rabbits can eat grapes as an occasional treat.
 {: .notice--info}

 What your favorite way of feeding grapes to your rabbit?
 We'd love to hear from you.